 - 1. The supervised required hours of classroom instruction received by an applicant must satisfy the following curriculum requirements: - a.
-At least one hundred fifty hours of anatomy and physiology. and neurology, including sixty hours of anatomy, sixty hours of physiology, and thirty hours of neurology. - b.
-At least forty-five hours of pathology. - At least ninety hours of kinesiology, including origin, insertion, action, and innervation. - d.
-At least, but not more than, ten hours of first aid, hygiene, and CPR.
-At the time of graduation, the applicant must hold a valid current CPR card certified by a nationally recognized organization to provide first-aid-and CPR instruction. - e.
-At least thirty hours of business practices and thirty hours of professional ethics. - 2.
-Each hour of instruction may be applied to only one of the above categories. - 3.
-To be counted under this section, the instruction must reflect current scientific knowledge and standards. - 4.
-The number of classroom hours specified in subdivisions a through c of subsection 1 also is the maximum amount of prior education credits in each subject which may be given under section 49-02-02-02.
-The remaining ninety-five one hundred twenty-five hours must include a majority of hours in massage therapy, technique, indications, and contraindications. elements of contraindications.

-benefits of massage, universal precautions, body mechanics, business, history, ethics, legalities of massage, and professional standards regarding draping and modesty.

-- Hours of instruction for programs which measure their instruction in credit hours per semester or per quarter shall be determined as follows: - a.
+At least one One hundred fifty hours of anatomy, and physiology, and kinesiology. - b.
+At least forty-five Forty hours of pathology. - c.
+At least ninety hours of kinesiology, including origin, insertion, action, and innervation. - d.c.
+At least, but not more than, ten Ten hours of first aid, hygiene, and CPR.
+At the time of graduation, the applicant must hold a valid current CPR card certified by a nationally recognized organization to provide CPR instruction. - d.
+At least thirty hours of business practices and thirty hours of professional ethics One hundred and thirty hours of introductory massage therapy courses including basic and allied modalities, contraindications, sanitation, disease prevention, and massage theory. - e.
+One hundred seventy-five hours of practical application and clinical practice. - 2.
+The applicant must also satisfy the following curriculum requirements: - a.
+Fifty hours of business practices, career development, and professional ethics. - b.
+Seventy five hours of clinical practice. - c.
+One hundred twenty hours of other courses directly related to massage therapy. - 2.3.
+Each hour of instruction may be applied to only one of the above categories. - 3.4.
+To be counted under this section, the instruction must reflect current scientific knowledge and standards. - 4.5.
+The number of classroom hours specified in subdivisions a through eb of subsection 1 also is the maximum amount of prior education credits in each subject which may be given under section 49-02-02.
+The remaining one hundred twenty-five hours must include elements of contraindications, benefits of massage, universal precautions, body mechanics, business, history, ethics, legalities of massage, and professional standards regarding draping and modesty. - 5.6.
+Hours of instruction for programs which measure their instruction in credit hours per semester or per quarter shall be determined as follows: - a.
 For semester credits, fifteen clock-hours of lecture equals one credit hour and thirty clock-hours of practical instruction (clinical or lab) equals one credit hour. - b.
 For quarter credits, ten clock-hours of lecture equals one credit hour and twenty clock-hours of practical instruction (clinical or lab) equals one credit hour.

-History: Effective January 1, 2001; amended effective January 1, 2005.
+History: Effective January 1, 2001; amended effective January 1, 2005; July 1, 2010;.